rainforest,education,preservation,tropical,mayan plant,animal,insect,culture information

 This web site is designed to teach visitors to the Lake Izabal area of Guatemala about the historical culture, the various places to go and the wildlife you may see exploring around here then, how I can help you find and identify them.
 While navigating this site, each picture leads to another link or a better picture, so take your time!

-After living in this rich country, learning to love the wonder and beauty while studying the flora and fauna you can't help but appreciate the culture and history that has made it what it is today.
+After living in Central America for some time now, I have seen and done many incredible things.
+There are many amazing places to visit here and many of them are not yet in tour books, some, yet to be explored.
+In no way economically, but this country is rich in many other ways, you learn to love the wonder and beauty while studying the flora and fauna you can't help but appreciate the culture and history that has made it what it is today.
 As well as the rainforest that houses these people, much of their heritage is vanishing too.
-I believe that forgetting history is an enormous mistake, therefore where the history applies here and I have found the links with the past it is included accordingly.
+I believe that forgetting history is an enormous mistake, therefore where the history applies here and I find the links with the past it is included accordingly to hope lessons were learned.

-Similar to the Native American Indians, the Mayan people were considered to be caregivers of the Earth as their culture and spirituality was blended with Nature.
+Similar to the Native American Indians, the Mayan people are considered to be caregivers of the Earth as their culture and spirituality is blended with Nature.
 They were a highly evolved culture whose demise is still in question.
 There are over 120 unexcavated mayan ruins around the Lago Izabal area alone, so it is only logical to include more information about these people.
 While browsing this site, you will come across various plants, animals or topics that were in fact mentioned in the mythology of these controversial but amazing people so you can perhaps gain a new understanding and appreciation yourself.

-After you have explored this site and would like to do your part to preserve this necessary wonder of the world, there are a few easy things you can do.
-One thing I personally do is to try and connect people with children that need an education.
-Education is not required here, families are large so there are more hands to work and provide for a basic survival.
-Foreigners are usually under the impression that items for sale here (although items are normally far below a fair wage cost) can always be bought for less.
-As a rule this is true, any money is better than none, so by adopting that mentality we in turn encourage slave and child labor to accomodate our miserly folley and a meke survival for the indigenous.
 To us what may not seem like much money, here can feed a family and send a child to school.
-Education for the children, it is not only helpful for their quality of life, but imperative for our global future.
+Education is not only helpful for quality of life, but imperative for our global future.
 Hopefully you understand this and you take the initiative to help a child learn enough to rise above the poverty and causes for rainforest devastation.
-They never had the "Don't be a litterbug" campaign, and they can not see bacteria, so they don't understand the importance of hygene.
-The problem for many here is that they just do not know any better and they do what they know to survive.
+They never had the "Don't be a litterbug" campaign, and they can not see bacteria, so they don't understand the importance of hygiene.
+The problem for many here is that they just do not know any better so they do what they know to survive and will continue to do things in less than efficient, many times destructive ways.
+You can't see a germ with the naked eye so they think nothing about them until they are infected or sick.
 Think about it, have fun and hope to see or hear from you soon!

 home plants animals insects Mayan kids stuff links